 National Merit/National Achievement Finalists

 For both scholarships students must name Loyola Chicago as their first-choice school with the National Merit Corporation.
 The full-tuition scholarship recipients must maintain a cumulative GPA of 3.4 or higher for renewal.
 Recipients of the $2,000 scholarships must maintain a cumulative GPA of 3.0 or higher.
 Interested candidates should e-mail Edward R. Moore, Scholarship Director, Financial Aid Office at: firstname.lastname@example.org.

 School of Education Half-Tuition Scholarship

-Loyola University Chicago offers five awards via a selective process to admitted students from Senn High School.
+Loyola University Chicago offers five awards of varying amounts via a selective process to admitted students from Senn High School.
 Eligible students must graduate from Senn High School by the Summer 2017 and be admitted to Loyola by February 1, 2017.
 Admitted students are also encouraged to file the Free Application for Federal Student Aid by February 15, 2017 given the opportunity to qualify for the Illinois Monetary Program (MAP) amongst other need-based awards.
 Undocumented students are invited to apply as well.
 The application deadline is March 3, 2017.
 Please check your admitted student status page for the application.
 Scholarship recipients are required to engage in a dynamic program to enrich their academic, social, spiritual, community, and professional experiences in college.

 For more information about scholarship opportunities for undergraduates, please contact the Financial Aid Office at 773.508.7704 or firstname.lastname@example.org.